SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Benchmark Details

+\phead{SAST Rules.} In default, Semgrep provides community (around 1.1K) and ``Pro'' (around 1.3K) rules for users to scan security issues.
+Here we use both of the rule sets in our evaluation, which consists of over 2.4K scanning rules.
+For community rules, they are open-source on the GitHub repository: \url{https://github.com/semgrep/semgrep-rules}; for ``Pro'' rules, they requires login to use at their ``Registry'' documentation: \url{https://semgrep.dev/p/default}.
+Note that we access the tool at Sep 2025, with the version 1.137.0, and the rule set could be slightly different as they are continously evolving.
+Here is a example scanning rule of Semgrep for Apex (\url{https://github.com/semgrep/semgrep-rules/blob/develop/apex/lang/security/ncino/dml/ApexCSRFConstructor.yaml}):

+\phead{Requirement Filtering Examples} We illustrate one accepted and one rejected requirement from our requirement processing stage.

+\textit{Acceptance example (SecureVibeBench-5296).} This requirement description is concise and clearly presents the coding tasks (e.g., computing the value, applying type-conditional handling, and adding necessary includes).
+It does not include implementation code from the gold patch, thereby mitigating the risk of data leakage, and it contains no underlying vulnerability descriptions or fuzzing information that could bias the secure-coding ability of code agents.

+\textit{Rejection example.} We choose not to adopt the following requirement description.
+Although it also presents a clear task for the code agent, it includes a code block that violates our rule against disclosing detailed implementations.
+Since vulnerabilities can be introduced through such detailed code, this also raises concerns about potential security bias.

-Table~\ref{table:appendix:project} shows the distribution of projects in our benchmark.
+\phead{Project Distribution.} Table~\ref{table:appendix:project} shows the distribution of projects in our benchmark.
 We find that the project harfbuzz accounts for 15.2\% of all task instances (16 items), the largest share among projects, followed by mruby, OpenSC, and libredwg, each contributing 6.7\% (7 tasks).
 Table~\ref{table:appendix:map} shows our mapping from crash types of OSS-Fuzz to CWE types, following the previous work~\citep{dilgren2025secrepobench}.
+In OSS-Fuzz, it adopts a designed vulnerability taxonomy for its fuzzing scenarios (e.g., ``crash types of OSS-Fuzz''), and these types are labelled and verified by open-source maintainers.
+To ensure consistency with prior works using CWE types, based on~\citet{dilgren2025secrepobench}, we map OSS-Fuzz types to CWE categories to make a fair comparison with exising research about vulnerability types.